 The told us we’d have to ask Jim to cover those.

 We asked Jim at Coppercoat USA to cover our labor costs of $3,000 USD and were told ‘no’.
 Jim actually hung up the phone on Simon.
-From thereafter Simon had to call CopperCoatUK to communicate with Jim at CopperCoat USA to arrange for the CopperCoat to be sent down to Trinidad.
+From thereafter Simon had to call CopperCoatUK to communicate with Jim at CopperCoat USA.
+This had to be done to arrange for the CopperCoat to be sent down to Trinidad.

 So, here’s what our hull looked like after sailing from Charleston down to Trinidad.